Rome Home Builders Association honors GNTC Construction Management students

 Chartered in 1956, the Rome Home Builders Association is comprised of local members of the building industry and its affiliates.
 The Association serves as the voice of the building industry to provide affordable, quality housing and home ownership by supporting our members and the community.

 Georgia Northwestern Technical College provides quality workforce education to the citizens of Northwest Georgia.
 Students have the opportunity to earn an associate degree, diploma, or a certificate in business, health, industrial, or public service career paths.
 This past year, 14,151 people benefited from GNTC’s credit and noncredit programs.
 With an annual credit enrollment of 7,956 students, GNTC is the largest college in Northwest Georgia.
 GNTC has an additional enrollment of 6,195 people through adult education, continuing education, business and industry training, and Georgia Quick Start.
-For more information about GNTC, visit us at GNTC.edu or contact a Student Help Center on any one of our six campus locations at 866-983-4682.
+For more information about GNTC, contact a Student Help Center on any one of our six campus locations at 866-983-4682.
 GNTC is a unit of the Technical College System of Georgia and an Equal Opportunity Institution.

 # # #